Skip to contents

 missing.participant.age

-if set to "remove" (default), participants without age information are removed; if set to "keep", participants with missing age are kept and treated as a separate age group
+if set to "remove" (default), participants without age information are removed; if set to "keep", participants with missing age are kept and will appear in the contact matrix in a row labelled "NA".

 missing.contact.age

-if set to "remove" (default), participants that have contacts without age information are removed; if set to "sample", contacts without age information are sampled from all the contacts of participants of the same age group; if set to "keep", contacts with missing age are kept and treated as a separate age group; if set to "ignore", contact with missing age are ignored in the contact analysis
+if set to "remove" (default), participants that have contacts without age information are removed; if set to "sample", contacts without age information are sampled from all the contacts of participants of the same age group; if set to "keep", contacts with missing age are kept and will appear in the contact matrix in a column labelled "NA"; if set to "ignore", contacts without age information are removed from the analysis (but the participants that made them are kept).

 weights